nirbhayvashisht/first-pr-repo/README.md

 git push -u origin YOUR_BRANCH_NAME
 ```
 ### Step 7
 Now open your github account to make a pull request.
+Do this from YOUR fork of the project.
+Github will automatically link your PR back to the project you originally forked.
 - Click on compare and pull request.

 <div align="center">